elifkus/tutorial/en/django_installation/instructions.md

 <!--sec data-title="Windows" data-id="django_err_windows"
 data-collapse=true ces-->

-> If you get an error when calling pip on Windows platform, please check if your project pathname contains spaces, accents or special characters (for example, `C:\Users\User Name\djangogirls`).
-If it does, please consider using another place without spaces, accents or special characters (suggestion: `C:\djangogirls`).
+> If you get an error when calling pip on Windows platform, please check if your project pathname contains spaces, accents or special characters (for example, `C:\Users\User Name\djangoblog`).
+If it does, please consider using another place without spaces, accents or special characters (suggestion: `C:\djangoblog`).

 <!--endsec-->